AdaCore/aws/readme.txt

 New features are described into the file docs/features.

 Listed below are some minor enhancements and fixes:

+   - If an empty name space was specificed the generated SOAP was not correct.

    - The test-suite has been completely redesigned.
 It is now easier to run and to extend.